Peru bores through Andes to water desert after century of dreams

 Still, watering Peru's coastal regions to keep growing agricultural exports has its own risks.
 The El Nino phenomena that periodically warms the Pacific and stirs up destructive rains has the potential to wreak havoc.

-Also, access to water that is too easy can result in salinization, as water-logged fields build up salt in soil at levels toxic to crops.
+Also, access to water that is too easy can result in stalinisation, as water-logged fields build up salt in soil at levels toxic to crops.

 "Turning Peru's desert into a garden sounds really nice, but how well does it really work?," said Jeffrey Bury, a geographer at the University of California Santa Cruz who studies water issues in Peru.